 While serving in Iraq, he was called back to the states to serve in the White House Medical Unit during President George W. Bush’s Administration.
 Dr. Jackson would ultimately lead the White House Medical Unit as Physician to the President during the Obama and Trump Administrations.
 In January 2019, President Donald J. Trump appointed him as Chief Medical Advisor and Assistant to the President.

 In December 2019, after 25 years of distinguished service to his country, Dr. Jackson retired from the United States Navy as a Rear Admiral.
 He returned to the great State of Texas and ran for U.S. Congress.
 Dr. Jackson was elected to serve Texas’ 13th Congressional District in November 2020.
-His committee assignments include the House Armed Services Committee and the House Foreign Affairs Committee.
+His committee assignments include the House Agriculture Committee, the House Armed Services Committee, the House Foreign Affairs Committee and the House Select Subcommittee on the Coronavirus Pandemic.

-Dr. Jackson is happily married to his wife of 28 years, Jane.
+Dr. Jackson is happily married to his wife of 30 years, Jane.
 The couple has three children.
 Their oldest, Libby, holds an MBA from Mount St. Mary’s University and works in the national security sector.
 Their middle child, Ben, is a Navy Officer and proud graduate of the U.S. Naval Academy.
-Their youngest, Matthew, is a high school student with aspirations of attending the U.S. Naval Academy and flying helicopters for the U.S. Marine Corps.
+Their youngest, Matthew, is a sophomore at West Texas A&M University.